Nerve injury classification: Sunderland's classification

 In 1951, Sunderland expanded Seddon's classification to five degrees.
 The first two are the same as Seddon's.
+With each degree, the severity of the injury increases and has larger structural disruption and poorer prognosis.

 Sunderland's third-degree and fourth-degree are included within Seddon's axonotmensis.
 Sunderland's third-degree is nerve fiber interruption.
-Includes an endoneurium lesion, with an intact epineurium and perineurium.
-Recovery from a third-degree injury may require surgical intervention.
-In fourth-degree injury, only the epineurium remain intact, requiring surgical repair.
+This includes an endoneurium lesion with disruption of the axon and endoneurium, but an intact epineurium and perineurium.
+Recovery from a third-degree injury may require surgical intervention due to misdirected regeneration that is caused by endoneurial damage.
+In fourth-degree injury, only the epineurium remain intact, and a complete block to axonal regeneration could occur, requiring surgical repair.

 Sunderland's fifth-degree is included within Seddon's neurotmesis.
 Fifth-degree lesion is a complete transection of the nerve, including the epineurium.
-Recovery requires appropriate surgical treatment.
+Recovery requires appropriate surgical treatment since there is no spontaneous recovery expected.

+Neuroclasis classification

+In 2025, Schroen et al. proposed a novel classification for nerve stretch injuries based on the distinct mechanical and structural failure pattern of stretch injuries compared to other injury mechanisms.

+Using a rat median nerve injury model, the authors found that peripheral nerves fail along an outside-in sequence of structural damage with two distinct degrees of in-continuity stretch injury.
+The first event of mechanical failure, called Epineuroclasis, causes disruption of the epineurium, exposing the overall intact endoneurial core.
+The second event of mechanical failure, Endoneuroclasis, is associated with severe endoneurial tube disorganization and vascular disruption despite macroscopic nerve continuity.

+Functional recovery is expected after Epineuroclasis, whereas Endoneuroclasis injury results in long-term dysfunction and formation of traumatic in-continuity neuromas.